-In 2014, the Norwegian Competition Authority was responsible for the national price comparison website for electricity contracts, as they have been since 1998.
+At the beginning of 2015, the Norwegian Competition Authority was responsible for the national price comparison website for electricity contracts, as they had been since 1998.
 The website offered price comparisons within three clearly defined types of contracts, and assisted the customer in evaluating the offers presented and choose a supplier.
 On 31 August 2015 a new and more comprehensive price comparison tool was launched.
-The new tool provided by the Norwegian Consumer Council contains information about all offers available in the market.
-It visualizes the estimated total cost of energy including network tariffs and taxes, provided that customer's knows his or her yearly consumption.
-NVE advise customers in the retail market to use the price comparison website whenever they choose a supplier, and all DSOs are obliged to inform their customers about the price comparison tool.
+The Norwegian Consumer Council (Forbrukerrådet) operates the new tool, which contains information about all offers available in the market.
+It ranks contracts according to s the estimated total cost of energy including network tariffs and taxes.
+NVE advises customers in the retail market to use the price comparison website whenever they choose a supplier, and all DSOs are obliged to inform their customers about the price comparison tool.

-NVE regulates the collection of information for the Consumer Council's new price comparison tool under Energy Act regulations.
-Many suppliers that offer contractual terms have made their contracts ineligible for presentation on the price comparison website provided by the Competition Authority.
-Thus, many contracts offered in the market were not available for comparison in 2014.
-It has been important for NVE when assisting the Consumer Council in the development of the new price comparison tool that all contracts in the market are presented in the price comparison tool.
-This includes contracts that are not actively offered in the market, but still have customers tied to them.
-This enables customers on contracts that are no longer available in the market to compare their contract against the best offers available.
+NVE regulates the collection of information for Forbrukerrådet's new price comparison tool under the Energy Act regulations.
+Previously, many suppliers had made their contracts negligible for presentation on the price comparison website.
+Consequently, many contracts offered in the market were not available for comparison.
+When developing new regulations for collecting information for Forbrukerrådet's price comparison tool, a key principle for NVE was to ensure that all contracts in the market are presented in the price comparison tool.

 There are no regulated prices in Norway.
-Customers who have not yet chosen a supplier, shall the first six weeks be served by the network company (supplier of last resort) at a price that is maximal 5 øre/kWh excl.
-VAT (or 6.25 øre/kWh incl.
+Customers who have not yet chosen a supplier, shall the first six weeks be served by the network company (supplier of last resort) at a price that is maximum øre/kWh 5 excl.
+VAT (or øre/kWh 6.25 incl.
 VAT) above spot price.
-After 6 weeks the supplier of last resort is obliged to set the price so that the customers are provided with an incentive to find a supplier in the energy market.
+After 6 weeks, the supplier of last resort is obliged to set the price so that the customers are provided with an incentive to find a supplier in the energy market.

 NVE publishes an overview of the retail market prices on a weekly basis, comparing the average price of the three standard types of contracts the past week, and by presenting an estimation of the average accumulated electricity cost for the customers so far this year.
-The data are collected from the Norwegian Competition Authority and Nord Pool Spot.
-The data are processed with the intention of presenting a representative price for the different bidding zones, i.e. taking into account that many customers have contracts that are not presented on the national price comparison website.
+The data are collected from the Norwegian Consumer Council and Nord Pool.
 The data are published in a weekly report on NVE's website, and are regularly referred to by the public media.
 NVE also publishes similar retail market data in a quarterly report on the energy market.